-The school has two trained Parent Listeners – Claire Valiji and Tracey Gill.
+The school has two trained Parent Listeners – Claire Valiji and Anna Groom.
 Both professionals have received 30 hours training in listening skills and have gained significant understanding and skills in helping parents and carers to begin to problem solve and manage family issues.
 They provide a confidential opportunity for parents and carers to explore issues and to feel empowered to find their own solutions.
 They are also able to sign-post to other services and resources as appropriate.

 This is a free, confidential service where you can talk to someone about anything that you are worried about.
 It will not be discussed with other members of staff.